Our Specialists .

 Managing Director, Global Health Programs Dr. Baz Semo

 Dr. Baz Semo is a medical doctor and public health specialist with 30 years of experience in infectious diseases and health systems strengthening.
 She serves as the managing director of global health programs at Chemonics.
 Prior to Chemonics, Baz worked for ministries of health in several African countries, U.S. academic institutions, U.S. nonprofits, and the World Health Organization.
 Baz served in technical and leadership roles in several countries across Sub-Saharan Africa and Southeast Asia.
-She has extensive experience in program implementation, research, training, and management; and she remains clinically active.
+She has extensive experience in program implementation, research, training, and management.
 Baz obtained her medical degree from Addis Ababa University, MPH from the Harvard T.H.
 Chan School of Public Health, diploma in Tropical Medicine and Hygiene from the Royal College of Physicians in the U.K., and Master of Science in Health Economics from the University of York in the U.K. She is an associate clinical professor at the University of Washington, Seattle.

 by Dr. Baz Semo